rlucioni/recipes/recipes/food/pho-ga.md

 - 1 teaspoon coriander seeds
 - 6 to 8 chicken drumsticks
 - 1/4 cup fish sauce, plus more to taste
-- 2 tablespoons rock sugar or raw sugar, plus more to taste
+- 2 tablespoons sugar, plus more to taste

 Toppings:
 - 4 servings pho noodles, prepared according to package directions